Check back here regularly to find out what's going on at The Pam Britton Trust for Dementia.

 Covid19 Lockdown situation

-As we are about to go into another 4 weeks of lockdown both on a personal and group activity basis, our frustration increases at not being there for carers and their loved one.
+On a group activity basis, our frustration increases at not being there for carers and their loved one.
 Whilst we are very happy to take calls and are also keeping in touch with various attendees and group leaders, unfortunately we cannot for the moment provide the interaction, activities, community and respite needed more than ever as the weeks of isolation go on.
-We will though restart the Group Network as soon as we are allowed, in the mean time here are some contact numbers for Carers and family members for advice and support;
+We will though restart the Group Network as soon as we are allowed, hopefully during May and June.
+In the mean time here are some contact numbers for Carers and family members for advice and support;

 -Admiral Nurse, (Dementia UK) 0800 888 6678